-The Council is be co-chaired by Daniel Safayeni, Director of Policy, Ontario Chamber of Commerce, and Trevor Fencott, Chief Executive Officer, Fire & Flower Cannabis Co.
+The Council is co-chaired by Daniel Safayeni, Vice President of Policy, Ontario Chamber of Commerce, and Nathan Mison, CEO, Diplomat Consulting.

 Founding members of the Council include: